Twice: 2020: US promotions, More and More, and Eyes Wide Open

-On September 16, Twice released their third Japanese compilation album #Twice3, which became their seventh number 1 album in the Oricon Albums Chart, making Twice the second foreign female artist to achieve the feat following South Korean singer BoA.
-First reported later in September about preparations for a new studio album, the group released their second Korean studio album, Eyes Wide Open, on October 26 with the lead single titled "I Can't Stop Me".
+On September 16, Twice released their third Japanese compilation album #Twice3, which became their seventh number 1 album on the Oricon Albums Chart, making Twice the second foreign female artist to achieve the feat following South Korean singer BoA.
+The group released their second Korean studio album, Eyes Wide Open, on October 26 with the lead single titled "I Can't Stop Me".
 Two months later after the release of Eyes Wide Open, the album debuted at number 72 on the US Billboard 200, marking the group's highest entry on the chart surpassing More & More, as well as making Twice only the third K-pop girl group to break within the top 100 of the chart, after 2NE1 and Blackpink.

 Twice then collaborated with the virtual girl group K/DA, with members Nayeon, Sana, Jihyo, and Chaeyoung being featured on the song "I'll Show You" as part of K/DA's first EP All Out released on November 6.
 The group's four members performed the song alongside American singer-songwriters Bekuh Boom and Annika Wells.
 Following this, Twice released their seventh Japanese single titled "Better" on November 11 for digital download and streaming, featuring "Scorpion" as a B-side, and was then released physically on November 18.
 The single debuted at number 3 on the Billboard Japan Hot 100 recording 93,548 unit sales on November 16–22.
 The group then made their US television debut with their appearance on the "#PlayAtHome" series of The Late Show with Stephen Colbert on November 30, performing their song "I Can't Stop Me".

 On December 1, it was reported that Twice had reached cumulative sales of over 5.81 million albums on Gaon.
 Taking into consideration the group's sales in Japan, Twice had exceeded 10 million album copies sold in both countries.
-During their appearance at the 2020 Mnet Asian Music Awards on December 6, Twice gave a surprise performance of their unreleased track titled "Cry For Me" which was described by the group as a present for their fans, and after high demand, the song was officially released as a digital single on December 18.
+During their appearance at the 2020 Mnet Asian Music Awards on December 6, Twice gave a surprise performance of their unreleased track titled "Cry for Me" which was described by the group as a present for their fans, and after high demand, the song was officially released as a digital single on December 18.
 The song debuted atop the Billboard World Digital Song Sales Chart on the chart dated January 2, 2021, and also became the group's third entry on the Billboard Global Excluding US Chart debuting at #122.